Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 Adding just one serving of a sweet drink to your diet daily ups your risk by 15 percent, according to a study from the Harvard School of Public Health, published in November 2010 in Diabetes Care.

 3. Weight Gain—Eating too many refined carbs or high-glycemic carbs can also make you gain weight, which could lead to becoming overweight or obese, which can lead to a number of additional issues like stroke, heart disease, and sleep apnea.
 Eating too many carbs, like any macronutrient, means we have too many in our bodies.
 When we have this overload, our body holds onto the excess as fat.

 When devising meals and grocery shopping, make a routine to take a look at the nutrition label.
 Avoid foods that have added sugar and sweeteners and have water as a substitute for sugary drinks and sodas.

 If you’re using your Farrell's nutrition plan, you’re already getting the correct, balanced nutrition your body needs to perform effectively and efficiently to be your best in and outside of the gym.

 If you're currently not a member of Farrell's and not achieving your fitness goals, reach out to one of our locations or enroll in our next session to experience a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!